keycloakify/keycloakify-starter/README.md

 # Introduction

-This repo constitutes an easily reusable setup for a standalone Keycloak theme project OR for a SPA React App that generates a
-Keycloak theme that goes along with it.
+This repo constitutes an easily reusable setup for a Keycloak theme project OR for a SPA React App that generates a Keycloak theme that goes along with it.
 If you are only looking to create a Keycloak theme (and not a Keycloak theme and an App that share the same codebase) there are a lot of things that you can remove from this starter: [Please read this section of the README](#standalone-keycloak-theme).